chrisant996/clink/README.md

 2. To manually start, run the Clink shortcut from the Start menu (or the clink.bat located in the install directory).
 3. To establish Clink to an existing `cmd.exe` process, use `<install_dir>\clink.exe inject`.

+See [Getting Started](https://chrisant996.github.io/clink/clink.html#getting-started) for information on how to get started with using Clink.

 ### Upgrading from Clink v0.4.9

 The new Clink tries to be as backward compatible with Clink v0.4.9 as possible.
 However, in some cases upgrading may require a little bit of configuration work.
 More details can be found in the [Clink documentation](https://chrisant996.github.io/clink/clink.html).